harouny/NLog.Extensions.AzureTableStorage/README.md

 Download
 ==========
-Download Dll from <a href="https://www.nuget.org/packages/AzureTableStorageNLogTarget/">Nuget</a>
+Download package from <a href="https://www.nuget.org/packages/AzureTableStorageNLogTarget/">Nuget</a>

 How to use
 ==========